 Functional Testing Types

 In Unit testing, every function is tested in order to verify the functionality of application functions.

 Smoke testing is a Build Verification Testing.
 This testing type verifies every build as soon as it is released.
 This increases the stability of every build.

-This testing is quite similar to Smoke Testing but it is conducted in a deeper level.
+This testing is quite similar to Smoke Testing but it is conducted at a deeper level.
 This testing type helps a lot in verifying the big and important functionalities of the application.

 User Acceptance Testing

-In this testing, we select a pool of users who actually test the application and then submits a report on that.
+In this testing, we select a pool of users who actually test the application and then submit a report on that.
 This testing is usually done just before the launch of the application.

 This testing is used to verify that the code runs fine after some changes have been made to it.
 After a code is changed, there is usually a great probability that the code may now have bugs, so this testing helps in eliminating that chance.

 After integrating multiple parts or modules of an application, this testing is performed to verify the working of the app after its integration.